tsmith512/tsmithcreative/content/blog/2022-12-25-paperframe/index.md

-Between a 3D-printed manatee cookie cutter, a Buzz Lightyear costume, the Paperframe, [a campaign mapping site]({{< ref 2022-03-11-congressional-district-map >}}), another whack at [Advent of Code]({{< ref 2021-01-06-the-hello-worlds-of-christmas >}}), printed swag for a few events, and other handmade gifts, I think I can sign off from 2022 as a year of great side project adventures.
+Between a 3D-printed manatee cookie cutter, a Buzz Lightyear costume, the Paperframe, [a campaign mapping site]({{< ref 2022-03-11-congressional-district-map >}}), another whack at [Advent of Code]({{< ref 2021-01-06-the-hello-worlds-of-christmas >}}), printed swag for a few events, and a hand-bound book, I think I can sign off from 2022 as a year of great side project adventures.
 Here's to more in the new year.
 And maybe I'll even join that makerspace anyway.